Database Explorer

 Similar to where()

-, but combines conditions using OR:
+, this adds conditions, but combines them using OR:

 // WHERE (`status` = 'active') OR (`deleted` = 1)